AMERICAN IDIOMS (Y)

 You're telling me!: Phrase meaning "I know exactly what you mean"; Similar to "Don't I know it!";

-ex: "P1: My son's in Iraq.
-I miss him so much!
+Example: "P1: My son's gone off to college and I miss him so much!
 P2: You're telling me!
-I've got two sons over there!"
+I've got two sons in college."

-Yuppie (n.): Abbreviated for of "young urban professional"; said of young, very career-oriented, financially successful people.
+Yuppie (n.): Abbreviated form of "young urban professional"; said of young, career-oriented, financially successful people.